superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware-changelog.md

 2. Enable toggle precision `TBPOIT` in User.
 If you wish to change from scroll mode to precision, register this key without holding it.

 Known issues:
 1. If trackball on right, and usb plugged in on left.
 Trackball precision white doesnt led up.
 Capslock red and numlock turquoise still working good.
 No issue on the opposite direction.
-This is happened on my board with haptic on the left.
+This is happened on my board with haptic on the left, and after i qmk flash to test version 2.2 beta.

 ## Firmware: Version 2.0
 Released on September 8, 2023, `xcmkb_sofleplus_2040_vial-spacexc_rp2040_ce`, [Download](https://drive.google.com/file/d/1GajHL9OGIlprdd9wH9aA6EoxqdFUEF9C/view?usp=drive_link).
 Thanks to NoZuoNoDie, a fews significant changes have been implemented.
 The codes are edited accordingly to suit for everyone usage.